ShaggyHW/navpathService/docs/performance_optimizations.md

 - **Logging**
   - Avoid `LOGGER.debug` inside hot loops unless debug logging is enabled.
 Guard with `if LOGGER.isEnabledFor(logging.DEBUG):` where costful formatting occurs.

-## Optional: Region-graph (navmesh) mode

-- Introduce a region-level graph to dramatically shrink search space:
-  - Precompute flood-filled regions with a hard cap per block (e.g., 64x64 tiles) and create door endpoint micro-regions (1x1) to ensure mapping for inside/outside tiles.
-  - Build a separate `navmesh.db` (regions and portals) and a `RegionGraphProvider` that expands region nodes instead of tiles, then refines locally to emit final tile paths.
-  - This approach respects plane filters and keeps determinism.
-It can reduce expansions by orders of magnitude on large maps.

 ## Quick wins (implementation order)